“How is language seen, heard, experienced and understood?”

 Caustic Effect – An ASL Opera is a new work-in-progress by Monique Holt (Librettist & Director) and Landon Krentz (Artistic Director & Performer) that explores how language is seen, heard and understood by combining the movement, rhythmic structure and meter present in both Visual Gestural Communication (VGC) and music.
 This project is a unique collaboration between Deaf and hearing artists and combines VGC and music binding the story’s themes to our creative process.

-Caustic Effect will have its first workshop performance presented in collaboration with Inside Out Theatre as part of the Nordic Bridges festival on September 16 and 17, 2022 in Calgary, AB.
+Caustic Effect had its first workshop performance presented in collaboration with Inside Out Theatre as part of the Nordic Bridges festival on September 16 and 17, 2022 in Calgary, AB.

 Nordic Bridges Collaboration

 The Nordic community recognizes their countries’ sign languages as a basic human right by law – a stark difference to the realities in Canada.
 Nordic Deaf artists have the right to sign language interpreters that are completely funded and provided by their governments without any undue financial hardships.
 They have full access to professional theatre, acquire artistic training and are able to contribute to the cultural landscape of their countries.
 The fight for everyone’s right to express themselves in theatre has been the inspiration of Deaf theatre such as Riksteaterns Crea (Sweden), Teater Manu (Norway) and Teatteri Totti (Finland).

 As part of the development process and collaboration with Nordic Bridges – a national arts and culture festival in Canada planned for 2022 – Deaf theatre artists from Sweden, led by Debbie Rennie, will mentor the core-creative team for Caustic Effect: An ASL Opera.
 This mentorship will be a combination of online sessions and an in-person series of performance masterclasses providing much needed theatre training access to Deaf artists in Canada.

 Caustic Effect: Synopsis